KULeuven-COSIC/SpectrEM/poc/readme.md

 This folder contains the proof-of-concept (POC) implementations of the SpectrEM and MeltEMdown attacks.

-Note that these POCs are implemented specifically for the Raspberry Pi 4 model b.
+## Target device

+We performed our experiments on the Raspberry Pi 4 model B (2 GB, Rev 1.1).
+All POCs in this directory are implemented specifically for this device.
+All experiments were performed while running Ubuntu 20.04 LTS (64-bit) with kernel version 5.4.0-1088-raspi.

 ## Setting up the target